 Ricky: So, I had my competitive phase when I was younger.
 I think back then it was a bit like: ‘just swim harder and you’ll get faster’.
 And that works when you're young.
-Then, in my 20s, I decided to read some of the Total Immersion books, and I remember a section in there and one of the diagrams about swimming downhill.
+Then, in my 20s, I read about a technique to imagine you're swimming downhill.
 The idea is to get your chest slightly further in the water and swimming as though you’re on a slight downhill gradient.
 So, if you're someone with particularly sinky legs, this is worth trying.
 It’s quite hard to know if it’s working or not when you first start doing it.
 It’s hard to achieve without your head being out of place as well.
 A lot of people when they adjust their body position will say 'get your head down in the water' - if your head is further down your legs will come up.
 Imagine what that is doing to your spine though, if your neck is bending.
 What you really want is the whole front of the body to come down.
 By giving yourself a visualization of swimming on this slight downhill gradient, you kind of feel that the brakes come off a bit.

 Big thanks to Ricky for chatting to us!
 Head now to the SwimTrek blog for more weekly Features, Interviews and News updates...